ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 :::

 :::Question
-a) Based on your data, from what height do you need to drop the ball for its 2nd bounce to reach a height of 28 cm?
+a) Based on your data, from what height do you need to drop the ball for its 2nd bounce to reach a height of 28 cm (the length of a sheet of paper)?
 Show your work and how you arrived at this conclusion.

-b.1) Mark your predicted height as well as 28 cm somewhere and test your theory  using the camera on your phone.

-b.2) Use the Acoustic Stopwatch to determine the height of the ball on the second bounce.
+b) Use the Acoustic Stopwatch to determine the height of the ball on the second bounce.
+You may also use your phones camera as an independent form of verification.

 c) How accurate was your prediction?
-Calculate the *discrepancy*, or $|h_{2,calculated} - h_{2, actual}|$
+Calculate the *percent discrepancy*.

 :::